Woodford Reserve Bourbon Review

 Where is Woodford Reserve Made?

-Woodford Reserve is a US bourbon, made and bottled in Kentucky, USA.
+Woodford Reserve is a US bourbon made and bottled in Kentucky, USA.
 It’s so American that it’s the official bourbon of the Kentucky Derby!
-Triple distilled in pot stills, this is a bourbon that is enjoyed the world over and is commonplace in many bars and supermarkets.
+Triple distilled in pot stills.
+This is a bourbon that is enjoyed the world over and is commonplace in many bars and supermarkets.

 What’s in it?

-Reputation of the distillery
+The reputation of the distillery

-The distillery has a strong reputation in the US, as the oldest distillery in the country.
-With a 200 year history and 200 detectable flavor notes, the Woodford Reserve distillery is renowned for making some of America’s leading bourbons.
+The distillery has a strong reputation in the US as the oldest distillery in the country.
+With a 200-year history and 200 detectable flavor notes, the Woodford Reserve distillery is renowned for making some of America’s leading bourbons.

 What to expect